mustafa7assan/weather-app/README.md

 the weather is web application use https://openweathermap.org/ APIs to forecast weather data for every city

 # Features
-- Show weather for today and forecast for commig week for every city
+- Show weather for this day and forecast for upcommig weekday for every city.
-- Toggle temp degrees between Celsuis and Fahrenheit
+- Toggle temp degrees between Celsuis and Fahrenheit.
-- Change the background Image based on weather type
+- Change the background Image based on weather type.

 # Technologies